Ewwii-sh/ewwii-sh.github.io/src/content/docs/docs/getting-started/ewwii-documentation.md

 ## Reading Ewwii Documentation

-To get your first widget running, start with the [Ewwii documentation](https://ewwii-sh.github.io/ewwii).
+To get your first widget running, start with the [Ewwii documentation overview](https://ewwii-sh.github.io/docs/configuration/).

+This simple overview is extracted from the [full ewwii documentation](https://ewwii-sh.github.io/ewwii) and explains how you can use ewwii's configuration language **Rhai**.

+Once you are done with the overview, you can move to the [full ewwii documentation](https://ewwii-sh.github.io/ewwii).

-It explains how to use Ewwii's configuration language **Rhai**, run commands, and troubleshoot common issues.
+Other than what you have learnt in the overview, the full documentation explains how to use built-in widgets, what each widget parameters expect, run ewwii commands, and troubleshoot common issues.
 You’ll also find example widget configurations you can adapt for your own setup.

 ### Minimal Example